graphql/graphql-spec/rfcs/DeferStream.md

 * `label: String`
   * A unique label across all `@defer` and `@stream` directives in an operation.
   * This `label` should be used by GraphQL clients to identify the data from patch responses and associate it with the correct fragment.
-  * If the label is provided, the GraphQL Server must add it to the payload.
+  * If provided, the GraphQL Server must add it to the payload.

 ## `@stream`